linkfy/Tools-for-Instagram/README.md

 ```
 #### setAntiBanMode(ig)
-Currently Antiban is for likes/follow/unfollow
+Currently Antiban is for likes/follow/unfollow.
+WARNING: Antiban IS NOT MAGIC, if you use simple code/examples Like_Easy or Like_With_Scanner (Super simple codes) it is possible to be banned anyway.
+A good Example is Like_Avoid_Bans, use it with caution.
 ```javascript
     let ig = await login();
     await setAntiBanMode(ig);